Mahmoud-Ehab/rNotes/README.md

 # rNotes

 ## What is rNotes?
+rNotes is a java-based Android app.
+Since the user hits the record button to begin, it records voice using the phone's internal microphone.
-rNotes is an android app written in java.
-It records voice using the phone internal mic since the user presses the record button to start.
-And it saves the last 5 – 15 seconds to the device (the user can select 5, 10, or 15), as soon as the user presses the button again.
-Meanly, it records and saves voice notes, as simple as that.
+As soon as the user clicks the button again, it saves the last 5 – 15 seconds to the device (the user can select 5, 10, or 15 seconds).

 ### How is this useful?
-rNotes could be useful for students.
-They can record notes easily in lectures using it, rather than typing.
-Also, it might be useful in debates.
+Students might find rNotes helpful.
+They can use it to easily record notes in lectures rather than typing.
+It could also be useful in debates.

 ## How it works?
 There are just two activities in the app; MainActivity and NoteActivity.